 Pan-fried white mushrooms with an extra garlic zing, take the fried mushrooms of my Irish childhood to the next level altogether.

-This is an easy recipe.
+This is an easy low carb recipe.
 The mushrooms are caramelized to a deep golden brown to produce a truly mouth watering vegetable side dish.

 The deliciously rich earthy flavor of mushrooms compliments so many traditional Irish dishes.